etetoolkit/ete/doc/tutorial/tutorial_phylogeny.rst

   t = PhyloTree('(((seqA,seqB),seqC),seqD);')
   t.link_to_alignment(alignment=fasta_txt, alg_format='fasta')

-  print(t.to_str(props=['name', 'sequence']))
+  print(t.to_str(props=['name', 'sequence'], show_internal=False))
   #      ╭╴seqA,MAEIPDETIQQFMALT---HNIAVQYLSEFGTDDIKDRREEAH
-  #            ╭╴⊗,⊗╶┤
+  #    ╭─┤
-  #      ╭╴⊗,⊗╶┤     ╰╴seqB,MAEIPDATIQQFMALTNVSHNIAVQY--EFGTDDQKDRREEAH
+  #  ╭─┤ ╰╴seqB,MAEIPDATIQQFMALTNVSHNIAVQY--EFGTDDQKDRREEAH
   #  │ │
-  # ╴⊗,⊗╶┤     ╰╴seqC,MAEIPDATIQ---ALTNVSHNIAVQYLSEFGTDDQPDRREEAH
+  # ─┤ ╰╴seqC,MAEIPDATIQ---ALTNVSHNIAVQYLSEFGTDDQPDRREEAH
   #  │
   #  ╰╴seqD,MAEAPDETIQQFMALTNVSHNIAVQYLSEFG-------REEAH

 The same could be done at the time the tree is being loaded, by using the :attr:`alignment` and :attr:`alg_format` arguments of